tinigon89/BrowserOS/README.md

 **Coming Soon:**
 - 🛡️ Built‑in LLM based ad blocking.
-- 🤖 Locally Running “Manus‑style” agents: give high-level goals, let the browser work for you securely on your machine – your data stays local, unlike potential risks with other agents.
+- 🤖 Locally Running "Manus‑style" agents: give high-level goals, let the browser work for you securely on your machine – your data stays local, unlike potential risks with other agents.
 - 💬 Local LLM chat (Ollama & friends) right in the sidebar
 - 🔍 Semantic search across history & highlights (native highlighter, too)
 - 🤝 MCP client support natively in browser.